 Graham has been ACAD Manager since joining the association in 2013 having worked in the Asbestos sector for most of his working life after graduating from the University of Sheffield.
 His role reflects ACAD’s central aim of improving standards throughout the Asbestos industry by continually developing ACAD, overseeing ACAD’s activities and representing ACAD members’ views at all relevant HSE meetings including the Asbestos Liaison Group (ALG) as well as various Build UK groups where Graham takes a leading role.

-In the past two years, Graham was instrumental in the creation of Specialist Apprenticeship Programmes for the Licensed Asbestos sector, coordinated the joint industry review of the Licensed Contractors Guide HSG247, led ACAD as the sole organisation that
+In the past four years, Graham was instrumental in the creation of Licensed Asbestos Specialist Apprenticeship Programmes (SAP), coordinated the joint industry review of HSG247, led ACAD as the sole organisation that

 EVEN MORE SEMINARS

 Hannah White - SoBRA: The elephant in the room and other sub-group progress

 Councillor Kye Dudd - Bristol''s clean air zone plans

 Simon Brightwell - Developments in geotechnical site investigation to reduce construction risk

 Dr Stephen Wilkinson - Ground biomineralisation to create permeability barriers